tyler-pruitt/robinhood_crypto_trader/README.md

 # robinhood-crypto-trader
-An automated trader for crypto on Robinhood
+A Python package for an automated cryptocurrency trader on the popular trading platform Robinhood

 ## Donate to this project and help support open-sourced financial software (anything helps!)